AresMUSH/aresmush/plugins/scenes/help/en/logging.md

 - sharing
 ---
 # Scene Logging
 The scenes system captures a RP log automatically for you.
 The log will contain poses, skill rolls and combat results.
 OOC remarks will be captured while the scene is in progress but deleted once it's over.
 Other OOC spam (pages, channels, help text) will not be included.

+Do `qr scene` to see a quick reference of all scene commands.

-> **Tip:** All scene log commands can accept a scene number, or be used on your current scene if you don't specify a number.
+**Tip:** All scene log commands can accept a scene number, or be used on your current scene if you don't specify a number.

-## Finding Scenes

-For many of the scene log commands, you need to know the scene's number.

 `scenes/all` - Lists all scenes you have access to.
 `scenes/unshared` - Lists all scenes you have access to that haven't been shared yet.